 Let’s look at Metabase’s Sample Database.
 If we select Browse Data and then the

 Products table, we’re presented with information about our products in table form.
-This table contains eight columns, as figure 1 shows.
+This table contains eight columns.

 To determine which of these fields are dimensions, consider which provide descriptive information about our products.
 We’ll immediately notice that Title, Category, and Vendor are qualitative, in that they tell us something in words about our products.
 While they contain numbers, ID, Ean, and Created At are dimensions too, since those numbers aren’t ones you’d want to compute.